Craving a Guinness without the bite? You've absolutely got to try a Black & Black!

 Instructions

-• Pour the Guinness into a Pint glass
+• Pour the contents of the Guinness can into a pint glass at a 45-degree angle.

 • Drink up!